NVIDIA/TensorRT-Incubator/docs/README.md

 To add documentation for a new class or function, find the appropriate `.rst` file in `docs/` or add a new one if none of the existing files are appropriate.
 If you added a new file, update `docs/index.rst` to include it.

+### Docstrings

+The public facing docstrings are preprocessed before documentation is generated.
+Specifically, for any code examples in the docstrings, `assert`s are stripped out and the code is executed so that the output can be displayed as a code block immediately following the one containing the example.
+Thus, make sure to include `print`s in your example code so that the output is helpful to look at.